ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 `[aggregator]/aggregate` with AggregateContinueReq as the payload and the media type set to "message/ppm-aggregate-continue-req".

-For each ProcessShare in AggregateContinueReq.process_shares received from the leader, the helper proceeds as follows:
+For each PrepareShare in AggregateContinueReq.process_shares received from the leader, the helper proceeds as follows:

-* If failed, then mark the report as failed and reply with a failed ProcessShare to the leader.
+* If failed, then mark the report as failed and reply with a failed PrepareShare to the leader.
-* If finished, then mark the report as finished and reply with a finished ProcessShare to the leader.
+* If finished, then mark the report as finished and reply with a finished PrepareShare to the leader.
 The helper then moves to the completion phase of aggregation;
   see {{agg-complete}}.
-* If continued, then generate a new VDAF state and output message based on the leader's message and reply with a continued ProcessShare to the leader.
+* If continued, then generate a new VDAF state and output message based on the leader's message and reply with a continued PrepareShare to the leader.

 The helper computes its update state and output message as follows: